First Brazilian Republic: The Revolution

 The 1930 revolution began in Rio Grande do Sul on October 3 at 5:25pm.
 Osvaldo Aranha telegraphed Juarez Távora to communicate the beginning of the Revolution.
 It spread quickly through the country.
 Eight state governments in the northeast of Brazil were deposed by revolutionaries.

 On the 10th of October, Vargas launched the manifesto, "Rio Grande standing by Brazil" and left, by rail, towards Rio de Janeiro, the national capital at the time.

 It was expected that a major battle would occur in Itararé (on the border with Paraná), where the federal troops were stationed to halt the advance of the revolutionary forces, led by Colonel Góis Monteiro.
 However, on October 12 and 13, the Battle of Quatiguá took place (possibly the biggest fight of the revolution), although it has been little studied.
 Quatiguá is located to the east of Jaguariaíva, near the border between São Paulo state and Paraná.
 The battle did not occur in Itararé since the generals Tasso Fragoso and Mena Barreto and Admiral Isaiah de Noronha ousted President Washington Luís on October 24 and formed a joint government.

-At 3pm on November 3, 1930, the junta handed power and the presidential palace to Getulio Vargas; the new administration abrogated the 1891 Constitution, dissolved the National Congress and started to rule by decree, ending the Old Republic.
-A Constituent Assembly was convened in 1934, following the failed Constitutionalist Revolution of 1932: the Assembly enacted a new Constitution and elected Vargas as new President of Brazil, starting the Second Brazilian Republic.
+At 3pm on November 3, 1930, the junta handed power and the presidential palace to Getulio Vargas; the new administration abrogated the 1891 Constitution, dissolved the National Congress and started to rule by decree, ending the Old Republic and marking the beginning of the Vargas Era and subsequently the Second Brazilian Republic.